toddeTV/zlig/README.md

 ## Attribution/ Contribution

-Head of project:
+Project founder & head of project:

 - [Thorsten Seyschab](https://todde.tv)

-Honorable mentions to people and projects that helped this project:
+Honorable mentions to people that helped this project:

 - [Andreas Fehn](https://github.com/fehnomenal) helped with the project.
 Thank you <3
 - [Moritz Starke](https://github.com/Myzios) helped with general 3D and Blender questions.
 Thanks mate <3

+Respectable mentions to projects that helped this project:

+- \[currently none\]

 Used programs/ softwares, services and dependencies - besides the ones in `./package.json`: